dhuan/mock/latest/_sources/shell_utils.rst.txt

 .. code:: sh

-   $ mock get-headers
+   $ mock get-header
    # Prints out all headers
-   $ mock get-headers authorization
+   $ mock get-header authorization
    # authorization: Bearer xxx
-   $ mock get-headers --regex auth
+   $ mock get-header --regex auth
    # authorization: Bearer xxx
-   $ mock get-headers -v authorization
+   $ mock get-header -v authorization
    # Bearer xxx

-Gets the HTTP Headers for the current request, based on your search criterias.
+Gets the HTTP Headers from the current request, based on your search criterias.
 If no search string is passed, all headers are printed out.
 The search is case insensitive.
 Unless ``--regex`` is used, the search string will only match if the it's typed the full header key name.